Fun Virtual and Interactive Science Activities for Children

 Children can make a robotic arm designed to be able to grab things from a distance.
 All the models are based on robotic arms on the International Space Station which move heavy equipment or perform delicate tasks.

 4. Microbial bugs

 What’s in your space box?
 Create your own microbial box using a sealed bag.

 Code for Life

-● Four activities from the European Space Agency – explore the impacts of global warming and learn about why the Earth’s ice is melting.
+Four great activities from the European Space Agency.
+Explore the impacts of global warming and learn about why the Earth’s ice is melting.
 Children can design their own experiment around changing temperatures and the world’s glaciers.